legion-platform/legion/docs/source/gen_glossary.rst

         API for managing Legion Platform resources for cloud deployed Platform

     Operator
-        Kubernetes Operator that manages Kubernetes resources (Pods, Services and etc.) for providing resources for :term:`Model Trainings <Train>`, :term:`Model Packaging <Package>`, :term:`Model Deployments <Deploy>`
+        A Kubernetes Operator that manages Kubernetes resources (Pods, Services and etc.) for Legion :term:`Train`, :term:`Package`, and :term:`Deploy` instances.

     Prediction
-        Query for deployed model, that contains input parameters (input vector) and returns prediction object. (e.g. prediction what is the number on the picture)
+        A deployed model output, given input parameters.

     Model prediction API
-        API for predicting models.
-Depends on target deployment platform
+        API provided by deployed models to allow users to request predictions through a web service.

     Prediction Feedback
-        Feedback for previous made :term:`prediction`. (e.g. was predicted number correct or not)
+        Feedback versus the previous :term:`prediction`, e.g. prediction correctness.

     Model Feedback API
-        For for gathering :term:`Prediction Feedbacks <Prediction Feedback>`
+        An API for gathering :term:`Prediction Feedback <Prediction Feedback>`

     Feedback aggregator
-        Service, that provides :term:`Model Feedback API` and gathers input and output :term:`prediction traffic <Model prediction API>`
+        A service that provides a :term:`Model Feedback API` and gathers input and output :term:`prediction requests <Model prediction API>`

     Legion SDK
-        Extensible Python library for :term:`EDI`, written in Python language.
+        An extensible Python client library for :term:`EDI`, written in Python language.
 Can be installed from PyPi.

     Legion CLI
-        CLI interface for :term:`EDI`, written in Python language.
+        Command Line Interface for :term:`EDI`, written in Python.
 Can be installed from PyPi.
-It uses :term:`Python SDK Library`
+It uses the :term:`Legion SDK`.

     Plugin for JupyterLab
-        Plugin for JupyterLab, that provides an ability to manage Legion Platform resources without leaving JupyterLab
+        A legion-specific plugin that provides Legion Platform management controls in JupyterLab.

     Plugin for Jenkins
-        Library for managing Legion Platform resources in Jenkins Pipelines
+        A library for managing Legion Platform resources from Jenkins Pipelines.

     Plugin for Airflow
-        Hooks and Operators for managing Legion Platform resources in Airflow
+        A library that provides Hooks and Operators for managing Legion Platform resources from Airflow.

     Model Deployment Access Role Name
-        Name of scope/role for accessing model deployments
+        Name of scope or role for accessing model deployments.

     JWT Token
-        JSON Web Token that allows users to query deployed models and to provide feedback (by querying feedback API).
-This token contains :term:`name of role <Model Deployment Access Role Name>`
+        A JSON Web Token that allows users to query deployed models and to provide feedback.
+This token contains an encoded :term:`role name<Model Deployment Access Role Name>`.

     A/B testing
-        Process of splitting predictions between multiple :term:`Model Deployments <Deploy>` in order to compare :term:`prediction metrics <Model Prediction Metrics>`, :term:`feedbacks <Prediction Feedback>` for models, trained with different :term:`source codes <VCS>`, :term:`train datasets <Data Binding>` and :term:`training hyperparameters <Training Hyperparameters>`
+        Process of splitting predictions between multiple :term:`Model Deployments <Deploy>` in order to compare prediction metrics and :term:`Model Feedback<Prediction Feedback>` for models, which can vary by :term:`source code <VCS>`, :term:`dataset <Data Binding>` and/or :term:`training hyperparameters <Training Hyperparameters>`

     Legion distribution
-        Collection of Docker Images, Python packages, NPM packages and etc., which are publicly available for installation
+        A collection of Docker Images, Python packages, or NPM packages, which are publicly available for installation as a composable Legion Platform.

-    Legion HELM Chart
+    Legion Helm Chart
-        Package, that can be install on Kubernetes cluster.
-It uses :term:`Legion's Docker Images <Legion distribution>`
+        A YAML definition for Helm that defines a Legion Platform deployed on a Kubernetes cluster.

     Legion's CRDs
-        Objects, that :term:`EDI` creates for actions that require computing resources or to be stored (:term:`connections <Connection>`, :term:`model trainings <Train>` and etc.).
+        Objects that :term:`EDI` creates for actions that require computing resources to be stored.
+For example: :term:`connections <Connection>`, :term:`Trains <Train>`, etc).

-        These objects are Kubernetes Custom Resources and are being handled by :term:`opertor`
+        These objects are Kubernetes Custom Resources and are managed by :term:`operator`.